MileHacker Logo

 • Utilize Wuzhou's wide-ranging and affordable public bus network.

-• Eat at local eateries and street food stalls for delicious, inexpensive meals.
+• Eat where the locals eat and street food stalls for delicious, inexpensive meals.

 • Use WeChat Pay or Alipay for potential discounts.